ffernandaeky/ffernandaeky/README.md

 ## 💫 About Me

-I am a Data Scientist who enjoys transforming raw and complex data into meaningful insights, practical solutions, and engaging digital experiences.
+I'm Eky Fernanda, an Applied Data Science professional focused on Data Science, Data Analytics, Artificial Intelligence, and Machine Learning.
+I transform data into meaningful insights and practical solutions for real-world problems.

-I believe that data becomes valuable when it can help people understand a problem, make better decisions, and create real impact.
+With experience in data analysis, visualization, dashboard development, machine learning, and IoT, I build data products from preparation through implementation.
+I also bring leadership, teamwork, and problem-solving skills, and am open to opportunities as a Data Scientist, Data Analyst, or AI/ML Engineer.

 > _“From raw data to meaningful decisions.”_